Numerical computations of geometric ergodicity for stochastic dynamics: Geometric ergodicity of stochastic differential equations

 \subsection{Coupled stochastic FizHugh-Nagumo model}

-The main advantage of the coupling method used in this paper is that it is relatively dimension-free.
-In contrast, approaches that rely on discretization of generator has significant difficulty in dealing with higher dimensional problems.
-In this subsection, we consider a very high dimensional example, in which many stochastically FitzHugh-Nagumo(FHN) oscillators are coupled.
-It is well known that FHN model is a nonlinear model that models the periodic evolution of membrane potential of a spiking neuron under external stimulation.
+A significant advantage of the coupling method used in this paper is that it is relatively dimension-free.
+In contrast, approaches relying on the discretization of the generator is extremely difficult when dealing with higher dimensional problems.
+In this subsection, we consider a very high dimensional example: the stochastic FizHugh-Nagumo(FHN) model, for which the many stochastically FHN oscillators are coupled.
+It is well known that the FHN model is a nonlinear model that models the periodic evolution of the membrane potential of a spiking neuron under external stimulations.
 For a single neuron, this model is a 2D dynamical system with additive noise

-where $u$ represents the membrane potential, and $v$ is a recovery variable.
+where $u$ represents the membrane potential, $v$ is a recovery variable, and $W^{(1)}_{t}, W^{(2)}_{t}$ are two independent Brownian motions.
 When $a = 1.05$, the deterministic system admits a stable equilibrium with a small basin of attraction.
-Intermittent limit cycles can be triggered by suitable random perturbations that is strong enough to drive the system out from the basin of attraction.
+Intermittent limit cycles can be triggered by suitable random perturbations which are strong enough to drive the system out from the basin of attraction.

-Consider $50$ coupled equations \eqref{FHN1} with both nearest-neighbor interaction and mean-field interaction.
-Similar as in \cite{chen2019spatial}, we let $v = \sqrt{\mu}v$ be the new recovery variable.
+Consider $50$ coupled equations \eqref{FHN1} with both the nearest-neighbor interaction and a mean-field interaction.
+Similar as in \cite{chen2019spatial}, let $v = \sqrt{\mu}v$ be the new recovery variable.
 This gives the coupled FHN oscillator